Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Conclusion

 Through theoretical analysis and extensive noise-aware simulations, we demonstrated that DO-QAOA achieves substantial reductions in quantum shots and runtime while maintaining a competitive approximation ratio gap (ARG) across a broad set of synthetic and real-world graph benchmarks.
 These results indicate that optimization overhead, rather than circuit depth alone, constitutes a critical bottleneck for near-term variational quantum algorithms, and that this bottleneck can be mitigated through physically motivated landscape analysis.

-Finally, our findings highlight the importance of understanding variational energy landscapes beyond individual problem instances.
-Landscape-aware optimization strategies, such as DO-QAOA, provide a pathway to scalable hybrid quantum-classical algorithms under realistic hardware constraints and may prove valuable across a wide range of variational quantum applications.
+Finally, our findings highlight the importance of understanding variational energy in divide-and-conquer QAOA.
+Landscape-aware optimization strategies, such as DO-QAOA, provide a pathway to scalable hybrid quantum-classical algorithms under realistic hardware constraints.